Blackpassat/unofficial-implement-of-openpose/README.md

 # RealM: Real-time Multi-Person Pose Estimation network with low computational complexity

 ## Acknowledge
-Code structure from Gtihub Repo [here]: https://github.com/YangZeyu95/unofficial-implement-of-openpose].
+Code structure from Gtihub Repo [here](https://github.com/YangZeyu95/unofficial-implement-of-openpose).
 Thanks to Zeyu's work!

 This is our EECS 598 deep learn final project, for study and research use only.